muratk5n/thirdwave/en/README.md

 RU has unbelivable advantages in the larger region; scanning the map at first you see this thin slice of a land seperate from Moldova, and wonder WTH is that?
 It is Transnistria, unrecognised breakaway state with Russkies on it.
-Now Russian advance and attempt to connect to that region.
+Now Russian advance can attempt to connect to that region.

 ---